 ABOUT THE National Election Defense Coalition

-The NEDC is a national network of recognized experts in cybersecurity and elections administration, bipartisan policymakers, and concerned citizens and movement-builders.
-We are working to build a bipartisan consensus on the need for reform, while building a comprehensive, cost-effective plan to secure the vote in coming elections.
+The NEDC is the only organization building a bipartisan national movement to secure elections technology.
+We bring together experts in cybersecurity and elections administration, policymakers, NGOs and concerned citizens to build consensus on a comprehensive, cost-effective plan to secure the vote in coming elections.

 At a time of extreme partisan polarization, we believe that the issue of election security is a rare area of agreement.
 Key constituencies include civil rights advocates, Libertarians, national security conservatives and the tech community.

 Our partners range from trusted research institutions to leading advocacy organizations, and from progressive public interest group to conservative national security organizations, including:

 The Brennan Center for Justice

 The Center on National Security at Fordham Law School